worldline/openshift-geoserver-cartridge/README.md

 This cartridge not work in small gears.

+## Use it

+In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=worldline/openshift-geoserver-cartridge

 ## Environment Variables

 The `GeoServer` cartridge provides several environment variables to reference for ease